- Pivotal Greenplum Database (GPDB) 4.3.x

 All segment hosts and standby master hosts and entries are mentioned below:

 <eth1-ip-from-standby-master> full-hostname short-hostname

-To find out if port is open use below command
+To find out if a port is open, use the below command:

 telnet <ip-address> <port-used-for-communication>